UI/UX Design

 Labeling systems are a way to simplify data representation and group multiple sets of data and content into just a few words, allowing for easier navigation.

 If your website has a “Contact” page, for example, this is an example of a labeling system.
-Rather than having a different page for your email address, phone number, physical address, and other information, it’s grouped and labeled on the same page – one that users intuitively know will contain this information.
+Ditch scattered info!
+Group contact details on a clear “Contact Us” page.
 Your user understands that they’ll find that information on the “Contact” page.

 Navigation Systems